-All year 10 pupils will be involved in options talks delivered by Heads of subjects of the new subjects on offer during the week beginning 17th January 2022.
+All year 10 pupils will be involved in options talks delivered by Heads of subjects of the new subjects on offer during the week beginning 16th January 2023.
 At the end of the week pupils are given their options sheet from which they must choose their pathway, and then their subjects.
-Please note that unlike other years we are only doing 1 trawl for GCSE this year, not 2!
+Please note that like last year we are only doing 1 trawl for GCSE this year, not 2!